Chart Color Schemes

 The level of general health in Brunswick Heads - Ocean Shores is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Brunswick Heads - Ocean Shores shows superior health outcomes for both young and elderly residents, with low prevalence rates of common health conditions.
-Approximately 48% of its total population (~4,664 people) have private health cover, compared to 52.3% across the Rest of NSW and a national average of 55.3%.
-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.0% and 8.0% of residents respectively.
+Brunswick Heads - Ocean Shores shows superior health outcomes for both young and elderly residents, with low prevalence rates for common health conditions.
+Private health cover is held by approximately 48% of the total population (~4665 people), compared to 52.3% across Rest of NSW and a national average of 55.3%.
+The most prevalent medical conditions are arthritis (affecting 8.0%) and mental health issues (8.0%), with 71.3% reporting no medical ailments, higher than the Rest of NSW figure at 68.0%.

-A total of 71.3% of residents claim to be free from medical ailments, compared to 68.0% across the Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over, with 19.5% (1,880 people) compared to 23.6% in the Rest of NSW.
-Health outcomes among seniors are notably strong, outperforming the general population in health metrics.
+The area has a lower proportion of residents aged 65 and over, at 19.5% (1880 people), compared to 23.6% in Rest of NSW.
+Health outcomes among seniors are notably strong, outperforming general population metrics.

 Frequently Asked Questions - Health